 Tags and Filters

 Group related commands with tags.
 Filter the tree by text or tag.
 Find exactly what you need, instantly.
+See Configuration for all filtering options.

 Get Started